 Pretty cool right?
 Here’s how you can make your own extra large bead garland.

 You’ll also need twine or leather cord and acrylic paint in your choice of color.
 Have you ever tried painting polystyrene and it ended up looking like the surface of the moon that had been bombarded with meteors?
-Spray paint and other solvent based paints will do that so it’s best to use water based paints, like acrylics.
-To make it easier to paint the balls a box that’s been lined with a piece of scrap polystyrene and some toothpicks will help alot.
-We did the something similar when we made our dreamy garden swing.
+Spray paint and other solvent-based paints will do that so it’s best to use water-based paints, like acrylics.
+To make it easier to paint the balls a box that’s been lined with a piece of scrap polystyrene and some toothpicks will help a lot.
+We did something similar when we made our dreamy garden swing.

 Insert a toothpick into your balls and then push the other end into the scrap piece of polystyrene.
 That way you won’t have to chase balls all over the place while you paint them.

 Painting Polystyrene Balls

 The biggest problem with painting polystyrene is getting a nice even coverage.
 The balls we bought weren’t very smooth and I definitely didn’t want the extra large bead garland to look like it had been made from polystyrene 😉 The best way to cover up those “imperfections” was to use a stenciling brush.
 The short bristles really helped to get the paint into all those dings and dangs in the balls.